k1v4z/tinkering-nextjs/README.md

 Note !!!: This only make for learning new library and knowledge.
-This project isn't too big so i don't seperate components
+This project isn't too big so i sometime don't seperate components
 <br/>

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).